open-formulieren/open-forms/README.rst

 ============

 Using Open Forms, administrators can quickly create powerful and smart forms that are exposed via an API.
-With the JavaScript `SDK`_, personalized forms can be retrieved and shown to the user.
+With the Open Forms JavaScript `SDK`_, personalized forms can be retrieved and shown to the user.
 The form blends in with an existing website using various styling options.
-Form fields are prefilled whenever possible and personalized choices are shown depending on the user, if authenticated.
+Form fields are pre-filled whenever possible and personalized choices are shown depending on the user, if authenticated.

-Using a plugin-based architecture, Open Forms allows for a flexible submission backends (ie. `Open Zaak`_), authentication schemes, payment providers, calendar apps and pre-fill services.
+Using a plugin-based architecture, Open Forms allows for flexible submission backends (ie. `Open Zaak`_), authentication schemes, payment providers, calendar apps and pre-fill services.

 Open Forms is developed in line with the `Common Ground`_ principles, specificly for municipalities and with a strong focus on usability for both